As roads become more crowded and the demand for transportation increases, fleet management has become increasingly complex.

 Using telematics, fleets can easily track and monitor vehicles, collecting data on a range of key performance indicators (KPIs), such as fuel consumption, engine hours, and vehicle speed.

 “Many Fleetio customers have telematics solutions, which bring diagnostic trouble codes to Fleetio’s fleet management hub.
-This passthrough of data simplifies the fleet manager’s workflow to ensure issues get added to service records so fleet managers can identify which DTCs are most common across their fleet and whether any trends need to be addressed.
-If there’s a persistent issue with a vehicle, fleet managers can identify the trend before an emergency breakdown occurs,” said Perry.
+This passthrough of data simplifies the fleet manager’s workflow to ensure issues get added to service records so you can identify which DTCs are most common across their fleet and whether any trends need to be addressed.
+If there’s a persistent issue with a vehicle, you can identify the trend before an emergency breakdown occurs,” said Perry.

 By performing regular preventive maintenance on fleet vehicles and utilizing real-time driver behavior alerts, telematics can be a big factor in reducing accidents on the road.

-To fleet managers looking to use telematics paired with fleet software to improve safety, Perry suggested:
+To those looking to use telematics paired with fleet software to improve safety, Perry suggested:

 - Have a solid preventive maintenance plan.
 Scheduled maintenance is key to avoiding unexpected breakdowns and preventing accidents, which put drivers at risk.